Charcot-Marie-Tooth Disease (CMT)

 What Is Charcot-Marie-Tooth Disease Caused By?

-The genes involved determine which type and subtype CMT disease a person has, with five specific subtypes being shown in studies to account for almost 90% of all genetically confirmed mutations.
-The type of CMT you have will influence the differences in the age that symptoms start, inheritance patterns, and which part of the nerve is involved.
+The genes involved determine which type and subtype of CMT disease a person has, with five specific subtypes being shown in studies to account for almost 90% of all genetically confirmed mutations.
+The type of CMT you have will influence the differences in the age at which symptoms start, inheritance patterns, and which part of the nerve is involved.
 You’ll be informed which type you have and more information on what it means and the specific characteristics when you get your diagnosis.

 CMT Disease Diagnosis

 Diagnosing CMT involves completing a neurological exam and examining a person’s medical and family histories.
-If CMT is suspected, you’ll receive a referral to a neurologist (a doctor that specialises in conditions affecting the nervous system) and further studies of the nerves as well as genetic testing will likely be done.
+If CMT is suspected, you’ll receive a referral to a neurologist (a doctor who specialises in conditions affecting the nervous system) and further studies of the nerves as well as genetic testing will likely be done.

 What Is The Treatment For CMT Disease?